trekhleb/machine-learning-experiments/README.md

 ### Convert models

-If you train the model in Jupyter notebook and want to use it in the demo app you need to convert the model.
 The `converter` environment is used to convert the models that were trained during the experiments from `.h5` Keras format to Javascript understandable formats (`.json` and `.bin`) for further usage in Demo application.

 ```bash
 # Create "converter" environment (from the project root folder).